 Week 14: 11.02.2013 – 17.02.2013

 It wasn’t the best night sleep.
-4 of us in one hot room but a managed a few hours.
-Up around 6:30 to dress and pack the last few bits before heading off to the water taxi pier in full pack horse mode.
+Four of us in one hot room but we managed to get a few short hours in.
+I was up around 6:30 to dress and pack the last few bits before heading off to the water taxi pier in full pack horse mode.

-We got great seats at the front of the water taxi.
-It not only left on time but arrived on time and Vic had arranged a taxi to great us and take us to the airport.
-How important do you feel when there is a board with your name on at the disembarkation area!!!
+We all got great seats at the front of the water taxi.
+The taxi not only left on time but arrived on time too and Vic had arranged a taxi to greet us and take us all to the airport.
+How important do you feel when there is a sign-board with your name on at the disembarkation area!!!
 Marlin, the name of our driver, loaded our bags and took us to a great take away breakfast cafe.
-We all had some Belizean sausage mush thing with retried beans and fried jacks.
+We all had some Belizean sausage mush thing with refried beans and, of course, fried jacks.

-We got dropped off, ate breakfast in the arrivals lounge ( bloody lovely) and checked in.
+We were dropped off, ate our breakfast in the arrivals lounge (which was bloody lovely) and checked in.
 Nik and I said goodbye to Pam at this point.
 Always weird saying goodbye after so many weeks together.
-Pam and I had got on so well together it was all a little sad.
+Pam and I had got on so well together it was all a little sad – she had been a fabulous room mate!

-I checked in and was over weight limit so had that embarrassing time of taking stuff out of my checked bag and transferring it to my hand luggage – which was already full.
+I checked in and was over the weight limit so had that embarrassing time of taking stuff out of my checked bag and transferring it to my hand luggage – which was already full.
 Luckily I had my art in a plastic bag and Nik was able to carry it through the gate.
-I got stopped going through security – forgot to take my knife out of my first aid kit when I transferred it.
+I got stopped going through security – forgot to take my little credit card sized knife out of my first aid kit when I transferred it to my hand luggage.
 It was confiscated!!!
+I loved that knife!

 We spent our last Belize dollars on water and boarded the plane.
 Before long we were at Houston and it was time for a late lunch – Greek salad and sweet potato fries.
 Oh to be back in civilisation.
 We said our goodbyes – Nik was a star and took my art back to the UK for me and would post it home.